openapi-processor/openapi-processor-spring/README.md

 current status & limitations:

 ## status

 - generates interfaces & models for all endpoints
+- supports query parameters (i.e. `in: query`) for basic and object types
+- supports responses with basic and object types
+- supports type mappings with generics (one level only)

-## limitations
+## known limitations
 - property names in the openapi description must be java compatible (i.e. no `@JsonProperty` yet on model classes)
 - limited parameter support
-   - query parameters (i.e. `in: query`)
-       - does handle basic data types and `object`s
    - no path parameters (i.e. `in: path`)
    - no header parameters (i.e. `in: header`)
    - no cookie parameters (i.e. `in: cookie`)